SQL Server

 USE STREAMKAPDB;

-GRANT CREATE TABLE, CREATE PROCEDURE TO STREAMKAP_USER;
+GRANT CREATE TABLE, CREATE FUNCTION, CREATE PROCEDURE TO STREAMKAP_USER;

 Streamkap Setup